sondi-ar/Archive/README.md

 # Transcoding
 By creating different systems of transcoding, I'm hoping that each way of transcoding will question the value of the pornographic film presented either by adding or deducting value.
 I want to question our relation to porn and navigate between the line of the private and the public sphere.<br/>

-## Reconstructing the movie
+## Reconstructing the Film
 ### Description
 Colt und Köscher is an 8mm in really bad condition.
 The movie is cut at many places and only holds with some old transparent tape.
 While watching it the movie started to rip apart.
 It might not be possible to watch it on a projector due to that.
 All i have is a footage of me going trough parts of the video frame by frame.
-Without any access to the archive, how can I utilise the footage that I have and make some reconstruction as a way to understand and see the material in its "original form" and to redistribute it to the public.
+Without any access to the archive, how can I utilise the footage that I have and make some reconstruction.

 <img src="Documentation/img/reconstruct.png" width="33%"> <img src="Documentation/img/reconstruct1.png" width="33%"> <img src="Documentation/img/video5.png" width="33%">

+### Aims
+The aim of the reconstruction is to understand and see the material in its "original form" and to redistribute it to the public.

 ### Methods
 - Turn a sequence into individual frames